getsentry/dotnet-assembly-alias/readme.md

 `-e` or `--assemblies-to-exclude`

 Optional.
 A semi-colon separated list of assembly names to exclude.
+Names ending in `*` are treated as wildcards.

 #### Key